1985–86 Port Vale F.C. season: Fourth Division

 They finished in fourth place with 79 points, seven points clear of Orient.
-Preston North End were the only team to beat Vale on their own ground in the league all season.
+Preston North End were the only team to beat Vale on their ground in the league all season.
 Their 37 goals conceded was the lowest total in the division and a record excelled only by Manchester United in the First Division.
 Their 67 goals scored tally was not particularly impressive, though Earle and Jones' partnership provided almost half of these goals.
 Phil Sproson was selected for the PFA Fourth Division Team of the Year.

 Finances

 On the financial side, the season lost a disastrous sum of £79,474.
 The promotion bonuses meant the wage bill totalled at £413,471.
 Vale's average home attendance of 3,581 was the third-highest in the division.
 The club's shirt sponsors were ECI.
 Three players transferred at the end of the season were Peter Griffiths (Salisbury United), Chris Pearce (Wrexham), and Jeff Johnson (Barrow).
 Player of the Year Jim Arnold and Ally Brown retired, whilst Oshor Williams was sold to Preston North End for 'a small fee'.